Relaxo143/Bitcoin-RPC-Rebroadcaster/README.md

 A simple console app, written in c#, that can re-broadcast Bitcoin transactions using your own node.

-# Please only use this program on your local network where your Bitcoin node is hosted!
+## Please only use this program on your local network where your Bitcoin node is hosted!

+###### When running this program your anti-virus will most probably flag it.
+Windows smartscreen does the same.
+This is normal.
+You can run the program anyway.
+Make sure to read the source code so you are 100% certain that nothing malicious is being run on your computer.

 Add this to your bitcoin.conf file in order to use this program:
 ```server=1
 rpcallowip=127.0.0.1